See also entries below.

 LASSALLE, Ferdinand (1825-1864)

-German journalist, lawyer, and petty-bourgeois socialist.
+German journalist, lawyer, petty-bourgeois socialist and labor leader.

 “Lassalle was a German petty-bourgeois socialist who played an active part in organizing (in 1863) the General Association of German Workers, a political organization that existed up to 1875.
 The programmatic demands of the Association were formulated by Lassalle in a number of articles and speeches.
 Lassalle regarded the state as a supra-class organization and, in conformity with that philosophically idealist view, believed that the Prussian state could be utilized to solve the social problem through the setting up of producers’ co-operatives with its aid.
 Marx said that Lassalle advocated a ‘Royal-Prussian state socialism’.
 Lassalle directed the workers towards peaceful, parliamentary forms of struggle, believing that the introduction of universal suffrage would make Prussia a ‘free people’s state’.
 To obtain universal suffrage he promised Bismarck the support of his Association against the liberal opposition and also in the implementation of Bismarck’s plan to reunite Germany ‘from above’ under the hegemony of Prussia.
 Lassalle repudiated the revolutionary class struggle, denied the importance of trade unions and of strike action, ignored the international tasks of the working class, and infected the German workers with nationalist ideas.
 His contemptuous attitude towards the peasantry, which he regarded as a reactionary force, did much damage to the German working-class movement.
 Marx and Engels fought his harmful utopian dogmatism and his reformist views.
 Their criticism helped free the German workers from the influence of Lassallean opportunism.” —Note 140 to LCW vol. 5, pp. 558-559.